bright/new-www/content/jobs/senior-fullstack-developer-angular-react-node-js.md

 ## about the role and project 🚀🚀🚀

-We are looking now for a Senior Fullstack Developer who has already had experience with TypeScript, Angular, React and Node.js and would like to work with our experienced and ambitious development team.
-What counts is your positive mindset, analytical thinking ability as well as communication skills.
+We are looking now for a senior fullstack developer who has already had experience with TypeScript, Angular and Node.js and would like to work with our bright team.
+What counts is your positive mindset, responsible and flexible approach as well as communication skills.

-The application is **a new next generation passwordless authentication service that is used by millions of users worldwide, on a daily basis.** We are working on cross-channel identity platform that integrates and control authentication, fraud detection, and access controls.
+The application is **a new next generation passwordless authentication service that is used by millions of users worldwide on a daily basis.** We are working on the cross-channel identity platform that integrates and control authentication, fraud detection, and access controls.

 ## preferred skills and qualifications ✅